East Palace, West Palace

-East Palace, West Palace is the first Mainland Chinese movie with an explicitly homosexual theme.
-The title of the movie is derived from the two parks near the Forbidden City — the East Palace and the West Palace.
-The two parks, specifically their public washrooms, are well-known for being places of congregation for homosexual in Beijing during the night.
+East Palace, West Palace is the first mainland Chinese movie with an explicitly homosexual theme.
+The title of the movie is derived from the two parks near the Forbidden City—the East Palace and the West Palace.
+The parks, specifically their public washrooms, are well-known for being places of nighttime congregation for homosexuals.

 Plot

-In China, homosexuality isn't illegal, but homosexuals are routinely persecuted by police and arrested for "hooliganism".
+Homosexuality in China is not illegal, but homosexuals are routinely persecuted by police and arrested for "hooliganism".
 The film focuses on a young gay writer called A-Lan who, being attracted to a young policeman named Xiao Shi, manages to have himself arrested and interrogated for a whole night.
-His life-story which he tells during the interrogation reflects the general repression of the Chinese society.
+His life-story, which he tells during the interrogation, reflects the general repression of Chinese society.
 Xiao Shi's attitude shifts from the initial revulsion to fascination and, finally, to attraction.